 - Skills Needed: Attention to detail is very important as is the ability to stay organized and multi-task.
 It’s also crucial to have compassion for others to help patients feel comfortable and calm.

-- Degree Pathways: Students can earn their degree or diploma in medical assisting between 10-20 months.
+- Degree Pathways: Students can earn their diploma or degree in medical assisting between 10-20 months.
 An associate’s degree in medical assisting services can take between 16-20 months, while a diploma can take 10-12.
 Many students also go on to become certified as a Registered Medical Assistant or Certified Clinical Medical Assistant, which can open more job opportunities.

 - Career Options: Medical assistants can work in outpatient care centers, chiropractor’s offices, hospitals, physician offices and more.
 Medical assisting is usually a starting point that can lead to other related career paths which include healthcare management and nursing.